ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 he seems to be breathing hard, likely in need of some rest

-**Rhymerosaurus:** I run past the creature with great skill, as I am good at running.
+**Rhymerosaurus:** We are past them now, close to the entrance of the maze.
+We can rest here safely.

 **Loki:** Loki sighs and leans back on the wall